Note-Taking Accommodations

 AT can empower students to participate actively in class sessions while also recording notes to increase retention and for later reflection.
 SDS offers or suggests a number of AT tools, which students may experiment with to find what works best for them.
 These tools are growing in popularity and are used by a range of learners and educators at all levels.
 In addition to providing several of these tools to students with note-taking assistance accommodation at no cost to students, SDS also provides technical support when needed.

-• Glean is one of the latest note-taking support tools.
-Working in the web browser, Glean includes an option to allow students to record audio from the browser, making it a great tool for online learning environments.
-Glean visualizes audio and allows students to insert icons and notes at selected points in the audio recording.
-Students may request a trial at https://app.glean.co/try/.
-If you are approved for Notetaking Assistance and decide that you want to use Glean, send an email to SDSnotetaking@umbc.edu so we can provide you with one of our licenses for Glean.
-To learn more about how Glean supports online learning and recorded lectures, read this blog post.
+• Otter is one of the latest note-taking support tools.
+Accessible through the web or mobile app, Otter allows students to record lectures, meetings, or online classes, making it a great option for both in-person and online learning environments.
+Otter provides real-time transcription, allows you to insert comments, highlights, and uses AI to help organize and summarize your notes.
+Students may request a free trial at https://otter.ai.
+If you are approved for Notetaking Assistance and would like to use Otter, please email SDSnotetaking@umbc.edu so we can provide you with one of our licenses.

 • Livescribe SmartPen is a pen that combines audio recording with handwritten notes.
 The pen captures and converts handwritten notes and audio into digital format for access through digital devices.
 This hardware and software are provided by SDS.
 To learn more, click here to watch a video about Livescribe SmartPen.